imjihuan/fuego/docs/rst_src/Jenkins_Visualization.rst

 Scope of data displayed
 ============================

-The page for a particular job, in Jenkins, shows the data for all of the specs and boards related to the test.
+By default, the page for a particular job shows the data for all of the specs and boards related to the test.
 This can be confusing, but it allows users to compare results between boards, and between different test specs for the same test.